track001/track001/README.md

 ## ✍️ Technical Writing, Software & Automation

-I like building things that are **useful first**.
+I like building things that are **immediately useful and makes things more efficient**.

-Sometimes that means writing software.
-Sometimes the better solution is a PowerShell script, an SOP, a spreadsheet, or documentation that keeps someone from having to ask the same question twice.
+Sometimes that means software.
+Sometimes it will be a PowerShell script, a SOP, or documentation that keeps people from having to ask the same question twice.

 Some of the areas I work in include: